Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Equilibrium density fluctuations: Statement of results

 See \cite{KigamiBook}*{Appendix B} for a quick set of definitions on Dirichlet forms, and \cite{FOT} for more information about Dirichlet forms.
 The distinction between $H_b$ and $-\Delta_b$ lies in their respective domains: the former has a larger domain than the latter.
-That $H_b$ has compact resolvent implies that $H_b$ has pure point spectrum, and spectral asymptotics of $H_b$ is a well studied problem; see Lemmas \ref{lem:Weyl} through \ref{lem:eigf} in Appendix \ref{sec:HS}.
+That $H_b$ has compact resolvent implies that $H_b$ has pure point spectrum: let us denote the eigenvalues of $H_b$ in increasing order